l0r3zz/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 #### The Unwritten Laws in Practice

+As described in my earlier work on information flow [White, 2025], these laws manifest during incidents:

 **First Law: Information Flows to Where It's Safe**

 During incidents, you need information from people who: